Performant Tridiagonal Factorization of Skew-Symmetric Matrices: A family of algorithms

 \subsection{The FLAME workflow}

-We start by briefly reviewing how the FLAME methodology supports the systematic discovery of families of algorithms, using the Cholesky factorization as an example.
-Together with the translation of those algorithms into code using a FLAME API is what we now call the {\em FLAME methodology workflow} (Fig.~\ref{fig:workflow}).
+We briefly review how the FLAME methodology systematically discovers families of algorithms.
+This, followed by the translation into code using a FLAME API, is what we refer to as the {\em FLAME workflow}.

-A key advance that enables rapid discovery of algorithms was the presentation of algorithms without explicit indexing, what we now call the {\em FLAME notation}~\cite{FLAME_WoCo,FLAME,inverse-siam}.
-This is illustrated by \textcircled{6} in Fig.~\ref{fig:workflow} for the three blocked algorithmic variants for Cholesky factorizing.

-Embracing the FLAME notation has enabled the application of formal derivation techniques to this domain~\cite{FLAME_WoCo,FLAME_TR,Recipe,TSoPMC}.
-Using the Cholesky factorization in Fig.~\ref{fig:workflow}, one starts with \textcircled{1} the definition of the operation from which the \textcircled{2} Partitioned Matrix Expression (PME) (a recursive definition of the operation) is derived.
-From this, \textcircled{3} loop invariants (logical conditions that captures the state of variables before and after each iteration) can be deduced. \textcircled{4} A menu generates a \textcircled{5} worksheet outline, which is used to derive (hand in hand with their proofs of correctness) \textcircled{6} algorithmic variants, presented using the FLAME notation.
-Whole families of algorithms for a broad range of DLA operations (within and beyond LAPACK) have been systematically derived~\cite{FLAME,TSoPMC,Recipe,Bientinesi:2008:FAR:1377603.1377606,10.1145/3544585.3544597}.
-By adopting APIs that mirror the FLAME notation, correct algorithms can be translated (for example using an automated system \textcircled{7}) to correct code \textcircled{8}, e.g. the FLAMEC API used by the libflame DLA library~\cite{libflame_github,libflamebook,CiSE09}.
+The FLAME notation (hiding explicit indexing) enables the rapid discovery of DLA algorithms via the application of formal derivation techniques~\cite{FLAME_WoCo,FLAME_TR,Recipe,TSoPMC}.
+In the FLAME workflow, one starts with the operation (Sec.~\ref{sec:spec}) from which the Partitioned Matrix Expression (PME) (a recursive definition of the operation, Sec.~\ref{sec:pme}) is obtained.
+From this, loop invariants (logical conditions that capture the state of variables before and after each iteration, Sec.~\ref{sec:invariants}) can be deduced.
+A \emph{worksheet outline} is then filled, deriving (hand in hand with their proofs of correctness) algorithmic variants (Sec.~\ref{sec:unblocked}, \ref{sec:blk}).
+Families of algorithms for a broad range of DLA operations (within and beyond LAPACK) have been systematically derived~\cite{FLAME,TSoPMC,Recipe,Bientinesi:2008:FAR:1377603.1377606,10.1145/3544585.3544597}.
+By adopting APIs that mirror the FLAME notation, correct algorithms are translated to correct code e.g. the FLAMEC API used by the libflame DLA library~\cite{libflame_github,libflamebook,CiSE09}.

-\subsection{Specification {\rm \textcircled{1}}}
+\subsection{Specification}

 Given a skew-symmetric matrix $ X $, the goal is to compute a unit lower triangular matrix $ L $ and tridiagonal matrix $ T $ such that $ X = L T L^T $, overwriting $ X $ with $ T $, provided such a factorization exists.
 We specify this with the \emph{precondition} $ X = \widehat X \wedge ( \exists L, T ~ \vert ~ \widehat X = L T L^T ) $ and \emph{postcondition} $ X = T \wedge \widehat X = L T L^T $, where $\widehat X $ equals the original contents of $ X $ and the special structures of the various matrices are implicit.
 Since in practice the strictly lower triangular part of $ L $ typically overwrites the entries below the first subdiagonal of $ T $ (although this is not asserted by our postcondition), the first column of $ L $ equals $ e_0 $.
 However, as was pointed out in~\cite{Miroslav2011}, this is only one choice for the first column of $ L $.
 Indeed, if